 Discount rate.
 The discount rate used by KPERS to measure the total pension liability was 7.75%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the contractually required rate.
 The Local employers do not necessarily contribute the full actuarially determined rate.
-Based on legislation passed in 1993, the employer than the statutory cap.
+Based on legislation passed in 1993, the employer contribution rates certified by the KPERS' Board of Trustees for this group may not increase by more than the statutory cap.
 The statutory cap for Fiscal Year 2019 was 1.2%.
-Employers contribute the full actuarial determined rate for KP&F. Future employer contribution rates were also modeled for KP&F assuming all actuarial assumptions are met in future years.
+Employers contribute the full actuarial assumptions are met in future years.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments